 Seekh kebabs.
 Samosas.
 Channa.
 Pakoras.

-But what Sweet Centre serves up best for breakfast is their fabled halwa-puri.
+But what Sweet Centre serves up best for breakfast is halwa-puri.
 Halwa is a sweet dish made from carrots or semolina cooked with a copious amount of butter and sugar.
 The puri served with it is basically a deep fried roti.
 If you want to be really unorthodox, you can order a side dish of channa, a chickpea curry, to give it that savoury kick (and some protein) to balance out the grease and sugar.

 There’s more than just the smell of fried samosas wafting through the air right now.
 The taste of cardamom and pistachio swirling in large hundis, steel drums filled with pink Kashmiri chai, is almost palpable on my tongue, taking me back to summer holidays in my grandparent’s home in Girlington where my grandmother used to boil milk in the mornings for breakfast.